-Radiation is a very important tool in the fight against cancer.
+Radiation is a very important tool in the fight against skin cancer.
 When radiation interacts with a cancerous cell, it alters the cell’s DNA (or genetic make-up) and its ability to reproduce, which ultimately leads to cell death in the cancerous tumor.
+Superficial Radiotherapy (SRT) is a device that delivers a very superficial form of radiation.
+This treatment is confined to the skin.
+It does not affect other organs.

 What is SRT?